datacarpentry/image-processing/_episodes/09-contours.md

 ![Dice](../fig/08-dice.jpg)

 Suppose we want to automatically count the number of dice in the image.
 We can use contours to do that.
-We find contours with the `cv2.findContours()` function, and then easily examine the results to count the number of objects.
+We find contours with the `skimage.measure.find_contours` function, and then easily examine the results to count the number of objects.
 Our strategy will be this:

-1. Read the input image, convert it to grayscale, and blur it slightly.
+1. Read the input image as grayscale, and blur it slightly.

 2. Use simple fixed-level thresholding to convert the grayscale image to a binary image.

-3. Use the `cv2.findContours()` function to find contours corresponding to the outlines of the dice.
+3. Use the `skimage.measure.find_contours` function to find contours corresponding to the outlines of the dice.

 4. Print information on how many contours -- and thus how many objects -- were